 There are approximately 7,000 children in the foster care system in Wisconsin.
 As a result, the need for foster parents has increased substantially.
 Children end up in foster care for a variety of reasons.
 Sometimes it’s because they have been neglected or abused.
 Other times, it’s because a parent is in jail or cannot care for their children.
 These children range from infants to age 21.
 The children who are most in need of foster care are youth, sibling groups, and those that have special needs.

 How Can I Prepare for Foster Parenting?

 Many of the children in foster care have experienced some form of trauma.
-That’s why it’s important for parents to learn how to handle these challenges, so they can give children the most support possible.
+That’s why parents need to learn how to handle these challenges, so they can give children the most support possible.
 Typically, foster care licensing will require training hours that will help prepare you to parent children who have been through trauma, abuse, neglect, or other situations that may require additional services or support.
 By taking these classes, you’ll be more prepared to help the kids in your care and will be given the tools to help them thrive and grow.

 Understanding the Levels of Certification for Foster Care Wisconsin

 Foster care Wisconsin requires parents to complete specific training hours for their certification.
 This includes pre-placement training, initial licensing training, and ongoing training.
 Depending on what level you’re at, you will be required to take a different number of hours, which is recapped below.